-Instant Pot Turkey Breast – the most tender and juicy turkey ever!!!
+Instant Pot Turkey Breast Recipe – the most tender and juicy turkey ever!!!
 Brine the turkey in a mixture of salt, paprika, garlic, brown sugar, thyme, pepper, onion powder, basil and a little cayenne then cook in the Instant Pot.
 Ready to eat in about an hour!
 SO easy and SOOO delicious!!!
-Stress-free Thanksgiving and Christmas meal!!
+Stress-free Thanksgiving and Christmas meals!

 Remember this recipe.